 10.1.1.
 Definition of Brake Assembly Groups and Verification Parameters

-To determine the appropriate cooling airflow for the brake under testing, the testing facility shall first classify the brake into a nominal front wheel load (WLn-f) to disc or drum mass (DM) group according to its (WLn-f/DM) ratio.
+To determine the appropriate cooling airflow for the brake under testing, the testing facility shall first classify the brake into a nominal front wheel load (WLn-f) to disc or drum (in case a drum is used as a front brake) mass (DM) group according to its (WLn-f/DM) ratio.

-The WLn-f/DM ratio is calculated by dividing the WLn-f (kg) by the pre-test disc or drum mass (kg).
-The testing facility shall determine the WLn-f following paragraph 8.1.1. (c).
+The WLn-f/DM ratio is calculated by dividing the WLn-f (kg) by the pre-test disc or drum (in case a drum is used as a front brake) mass (kg).
+The testing facility shall determine the WLn-f following the specifications described in paragraph 8.1.1. (c) for full-friction braking or paragraph 8.1.2. (c) for non-friction braking.

-Four different groups are defined based on the WLn-f/DM ratio: Group 1: WLn-f/DM ≤ 45; Group 2: 45 < WLn-f/DM ≤ 65; Group 3: 65 < WLn-f/DM ≤ 85; Group 4: WLn-f/DM > 85.
+Four different groups are defined based on the WLn-f/DM ratio: Group 1 with WLn-f/DM ≤ 45; Group 2 with 45 < WLn-f/DM ≤ 65; Group 3 with 65 < WLn-f/DM ≤ 85; Group 4 with WLn-f/DM > 85.

-The testing facility shall apply the test wheel load (WLt) described in paragraph 8.1.1. (d) – and not the nominal wheel load (WLn) – during the execution of all sections of the brake emissions test.
+The testing facility shall apply the test wheel load (WLt) described in paragraph 8.1.1. (d) for full-friction braking or paragraph 8.1.2. (d) for non-friction braking – and not the nominal wheel load (WLn) – during the execution of all sections of the brake emissions test.

 Three check parameters have been defined for the cooling air adjustment of the brake under testing.
 The target values and allowed tolerances for these parameters differ for each WLn-f/DM group.
 The testing facility shall use the following parameters as a reference against which the cooling adjustment test results shall be compared: